Property management Luxembourg

 A syndic manages day-to-day administration, calls for funds, incidents, AGMs, documents, service providers, arrears, and execution of voted decisions.

-When should a co-ownership change property manager?
+When should a building change property manager?

 A change becomes relevant when incidents are not followed, AGMs are poorly prepared, finances lack clarity, replies are slow, or the board no longer has usable visibility.

-Does Alzette support co-ownerships across Luxembourg?
+Does Alzette support buildings across Luxembourg?